tristanpenman/valijson/README.md

 Other versions of these libraries may work, but have not been tested.
 In particular, versions of jsoncpp going back to 0.5.0 should also work correctly.

+When compiling with older versions of Boost (< 1.76.0) you may see compiler warnings from the `boost::property_tree` headers.
+This has been addressed in version 1.76.0 of Boost.

 ## Package Managers ##

 If you are using [vcpkg](https://github.com/Microsoft/vcpkg) on your project for external dependencies, then you can use the [valijson](https://github.com/microsoft/vcpkg/tree/master/ports/valijson) package.
 Please see the vcpkg project for any issues regarding the packaging.